 Under the rubric Combinations are listed tales that belong to narrative cycles, or form combinations and so on.

 Uther has used the rubric Remarks to indicate important literary sources, and to convey information about the tale's age, place of origin, the extent of its tradition, or other distinctive features such as its occurrence in a cycle.
 When they have been published in many different editions which have had a continuous effect on the tale's history and development, the tale's well-known sources are cited only in general terms here and in the bibliography.

 Under the rubric Literature/Variants come the most important bibliographical sources in chronological order and international surveys of variants.
 However, not every such reference is provided.

-Then Uther brings the evidence for the geographic spread of the tale type: published type and motif catalogs for the various regions and ethnic and language groups.
+Then Uther brings the evidence for the geographic spread of the tale type: published type and motif catalogues for the various regions and ethnic and language groups.
 References to additional texts are to be found in the cited literature.
-One criterion for listing catalogs is that only the most recent one for a given region is listed when it refers to earlier ones.
+One criterion for listing catalogues is that only the most recent one for a given region is listed when it refers to earlier ones.
 (14)

-The numbers of variants in each of the regions have not been reported because the compilers of different catalogs have used different criteria for inclusion.
+The numbers of variants in each of the regions have not been reported because the compilers of different catalogues have used different criteria for inclusion.

 Uther's index attempts to document only a limited range of the tales' contents: their most important subjects, plots, and motifs, including their actors and settings.